krutikabapat/krutikabapat.github.io/_posts/2019-07-30-MobileNet-And-Depth-Wise-Separable-Convolutions.md

 Also, the total number of operations is (Number of operations per convolution)* (RxRxN) = (KxKxM)*(RxRxN).

 ## Depth Wise Separable Convolutions:
 It has two major components.
 The first one is Depth-wise convolution and the second one is Point-wise convolution.
 We will look into each of them one by one.
+It is like divide and conquer policy which reduces the cost of computations a lot.

 ## 1. Depth-wise convolution